 Keralan ritual theatre

-Among the most magical experiences a visitor to Kerala can have is to witness one of the innumerable ancient drama rituals that play such an important and unique role in the cultural life of the region.
-Kathakali is the best known; other less publicised forms, which clearly influenced its development, include the classical Sanskrit kudiyattam.
+Among the most magical experiences a visitor to Kerala can have is to witness one of the innumerable ancient drama rituals that play such an important role in the cultural life of the region.
+Kathakali is the best known; other less publicized forms, which clearly influenced its development, include the classical Sanskrit kudiyattam.

 Many Keralan forms share broad characteristics.
-A prime aim of each performer is to transform the mundane to the world of gods and demons; his preparation is highly ritualized, involving other-worldly costume and mask-like make-up.
+A prime aim of each performer is to transform the mundane to the world of gods and demons; his preparation is highly ritualized, involving otherworldly costume and mask-like make-up.
 In kathakali and kudiyattam, this preparation is a rigorously codified part of the classical tradition.
 One-off performances of various ritual types take place throughout the state, building up to fever pitch during April and May before pausing for the monsoon (June–Aug).
 Finding out about such events requires a little perseverance, but it’s well worth the effort; enquire at tourist offices, or buy a Malayalam daily paper such as the Malayalam Manorama and ask someone to check the listings for temple festivals, where most of the action invariably takes place.
-Tourist kathakali is staged daily in Kochi but to find authentic performances, contact performing arts schools such as Thiruvananthapuram’s Margi and Cheruthuruthy’s Kerala Kalamandalam; kudiyattam artists work at both, as well as at Natana Kairali at Irinjalakuda (accessible from Thrissur).
+Tourist kathakali is staged daily in Kochi but to find authentic performances, contact performing arts schools such as Thiruvananthapuram’s Margi and Cheruthuruthy’s Kerala Kalamandalam; kudiyattam artists work at both, as well as at Natana Kairali at Irinjalakuda, which is accessible from Thrissur.

 Here is the tradition of the trance dancers, here is the absolute demand of the subjugation of body to spirit, here is the realization of the cosmic transformation of human into divine.

 The image of a kathakali actor in a magnificent costume with extraordinary make-up and a huge gold crown has become Kerala’s trademark.
 Traditional performances, of which there are still many, usually take place on open ground outside a temple, beginning at 10pm and lasting until dawn, illuminated by the flickers of a large brass oil lamp centre-stage.
-Virtually nothing about kathakali is naturalistic, because it depicts the world of gods and demons; both the male and female roles are played by men.
+Virtually nothing about kathakali is naturalistic, because it depicts the world of gods and demons; men play both the male and female roles.

 When attending a performance, arrive early to get your bearings before it gets dark, even though the first play will not begin much before 10pm.
 (Quiet) members of the audience are welcome to visit the dressing room before and during the performance.
 The colour and design of the mask-like make-up, which specialist artists take several hours to apply, reveal the character’s personality.
 The word pacha means both “green” and “pure”; a green-faced pacha character is thus a noble human or god.
 Red signifies rajas, passion and aggression, black denotes tamas, darkness and negativity, while white is sattvik, light and intellect.
 Once the make-up is completed, elaborate wide skirts are tied to the waist, and ornaments of silver and gold are added.
 Silver talons are fitted to the left hand.
 The transformation is complete with a final prayer and the donning of waist-length wig and crown.
 Visitors new to kathakali will almost undoubtedly get bored during such long programmes, parts of which are very slow indeed.
 If you’re at a village performance, you may not always find accommodation, so you can’t leave during the night.
 Be prepared to sit on the ground for hours, and bring some warm clothes.
 Half the fun is staying up all night to witness, just as the dawn light appears, the gruesome disembowelling of a villain or a demon asura.